Main Features and Advantages of Polyester Composite Strapping

 It has a high retained tension and is a robust and safe alternative to steel strapping.
 Made of parallel layers of untwisted, high-tenacity polyester yarns covered in Polypropylene (PP), the unique and patented manufacturing process for these yarns allows the container strap to achieve higher strength, lower elongation, and resistance to most chemical solvents, caustics, and acids.

 Composite strapping is commonly used for goods that may expand, settle, or contract during transportation.
-Specially made for usage on rough environmental materials and sharp edges, the Polyester Composite Strap is optimised to secure the cargo.
+Specially made for usage on rough environmental materials and sharp edges, the strap is optimised to secure the cargo.
 Composite polyester belts are frequently connected with a wire buckle, and the buckle closes when tension is applied to the strap.
-They require just a hand tensioning tool and light cutters, making them quicker and more convenient than steel belts.
-For optimal results, pair composite belts with our Nitrated Wire Buckles.
+They require a hand tensioning tool and light cutters, making them quicker and more convenient than steel belts.
+For optimal results, pair composite belts with nitrated wire buckles.

 Uses of Strapping

 - Bundling items together for handling and shipment

 - Fastening items to pallets, skids, and crates

 - Bracing wooden boxes, crates, and corrugated boxes

 - Securing bricks, packed glass, and metal pieces in a unit load

 - Closing corrugated boxes and shipping containers

 - Securing coils of steel or paper